 This is very different from the crowds of motorcycle-riding Vietnamese that fill the streets in scary Ho Chi Minh City.
 Here, an air of calm fills the atmosphere and life just happens at a different pace.

 Banyan Tree Lang Co is hidden in plain site, behind a mountain range, on the beach close to Lang Co.
+This is very similar to the Banyan Tree Club & Spa hotel in Seoul, also surrounded by mountainous greenery.
 The town is not well known but it is in a privileged location, about an hour and a half between the two UNESCO World Heritage sites of Hue and Hoi An.

 The resort is spread along a 3km premium private beachfront location.
 The ever permanent mist during April floats gently over the green hills providing a sense of mystery and charm that evokes the splendour of the 15th and 16th century trading successes.

 The Imperial past and the Chinese influence in the area for several centuries is reflected in the architecture.
 Red lanterns hang from flowing trees and there is a river that connects the Banyan Tree and Angsana properties, just like the river that brought much commercial prosperity to old Vietnamese dynasties.

 Arrival and check in at Banyan Tree Lang Co